umbraco/UmbracoDocs/Development-Guidelines/building-angular-project.md

 Umbraco 7 needs a couple of things to run:

 ### Node.js
-To compile and run the UI project you need node.js installed, you can get that at [http://nodejs.org](nodejs.org) for both Windows and OSX.
+To compile and run the UI project you need node.js installed, you can get that at [nodejs.org](http://nodejs.org) for both Windows and OSX.

 ### Grunt
 When you have node.js installed, you need to install Grunt.
-Grunt is a simple JavaScript task runner, basically like Nant, Msbuild or any traditional build system [http://gruntjs.com](more about grunt here).
+Grunt is a simple JavaScript task runner, basically like Nant, Msbuild or any traditional build system.
+You can [read more about grunt here](http://gruntjs.com).

 To install, open a terminal and run: